-Clinical Trials - often referred to as experimental treatments - are providing new inroads to extended life expectancy and an improved quality of life for many patients.
-Although well-designed clinical trials are dependent upon patient participation, not all doctors are aware of the many trials available.
-Understanding current availability of clinical trials requires time and due-diligence, something many physicians lack.
+Clinical trials are often referred to as experimental treatments, which are providing new inroads to extended life expectancy and an improved quality of life for many patients.
+Although well designed, clinical trials are dependent upon patient participation and not all doctors are aware of the many trials available.
+Understanding current availability of clinical trials require time and due-diligence, something many physicians lack.
 I hate to say this, but some doctors are reluctant to refer you to other treatment centers.
 You must search out the appropriate trials available for your specific tumor-type, always advocating in your own best interest towards a cure.

-A complete introduction to clinical trials can be found at Terry Armstrong's clinical trials summary.
+A complete introduction to clinical trials can be found at: Terry Armstrong's clinical trials summary